PavanTikkisetty/CampusNavigation/README.md

 # CampusNavigation
-A Application for the campus Navigation
+Application for the campus Navigation